(00) negative_space — board advisory & expert product leadership

 at Just Walk Out technology, i built and led the human-in-the-loop operations platform that made checkout-free retail actually work. this wasn't labeling data for a training pipeline — it was a full production system: computer vision inference review, labeling workflows, quality feedback loops, and exception handling for an AI that processed every shopping session across 300+ stores. i scaled the operations team from 20 to over 1,000, built the tooling and processes that supported them, and was the product leader deciding how the customer experience would land in an AI system that was genuinely ahead of its time.

-the tools and processes we built for that HITL operation didn't stay internal. they informed products AWS later built for external customers, helping inform those products — including ideas that informed SageMaker Ground Truth — while they were still evolving from PRFAQ into product. building at that scale, with that complexity, created organizational knowledge that became commercially valuable beyond the original use case.
+the tools and processes we built for that HITL operation didn't stay internal. they informed products AWS later built for external customers — including ideas that informed SageMaker Ground Truth — while they were still evolving from PRFAQ into product. building at that scale, with that complexity, created organizational knowledge that became commercially valuable beyond the original use case.

 at prime video, the AI systems problem looked different but shared the same DNA. the challenge wasn't recommendation in a vacuum — it was building the orchestration layer that arbitrated between personalized content, editorially curated placements, business-priority overrides, and display advertising, all competing for the same screen real estate for 200M+ monthly viewers. multiple stakeholders, multiple objectives, one viewer experience. i led 16 product managers and designers with 125+ ML engineers building the systems that made those tradeoffs in real time.